HoloVista Accessibility Report

 If you want to play HoloVista, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-HoloVista has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 3 accessibility features for Controls in HoloVista which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.